techidaily/site-screen-activity-recording/source/_posts/updated-in-2024-unlocking-audio-potential-download-plus-install-guide-for-vrecorder.md

 </a>
 <img height="0" width="0" src="https://wigfever.sjv.io/i/5597632/2005196/22899" style="position:absolute;visibility:hidden;" border="0" />
 <!-- affiliate ads end -->

+* Download MEmu for installing VRecorder on your computer.
+* Download VRecorder from APKPure.
+* Open on VRecorder and click the APK button.
+* Click on the VRecorder file on your file once VRecorder directs you to it.
+* The VRecorder will now finish installing on your computer.

+**How to Download VRecorder And Install For Mac**

+Using VRecorder for PC isn't that tough for Mac users.
+All you need is to log in to the Apple store with your Apple account and then install VRecorder.
+You can also use Bluestacks or Nox app player for your Mac PC, and the steps are the same as Windows PC.

+* Click on the Continue To App button on our website.
+This will redirect you to Google Play.
+* Once the vRecorder is shown in the Google Play listing of your Android device, you can start its download and installation.
+Tap on the Install button located below the search bar and to the right of the app icon.
+* A pop-up window with the permissions required by vRecorder will be shown.
+Click on Accept to continue the process.
+* VRecorder will be downloaded onto your device, displaying progress.
+Once the download completes, the installation will start and you'll get a notification after the installation is finished.

 ## Key Features of V Recorder

 * You can easily hide the recording window for the frameless video while recording or capturing the screen, change the aspect ratio to widescreen, vertical, or square.